el-uhu/el-uhu-website/content/teaching/ilos/bio-grade-5.md

 #### Key Learning Outcomes
 - **Compare and contrast composition (bulding blocks), function and shape of nucleic acids, proteins, lipids and carbohydrates** using a table.
-- **RNA vs DNA** Wow are RNA and DNA different from a structural and a functional viewpoint?
+- **RNA vs DNA** How are RNA and DNA different from a structural and a functional viewpoint?
 - **The Genetic Code** What is a gene?
 What do we need genes for?
 How many genes does a human have?
 How are DNA, RNA and proteins related?
 How can 20 amino acids be encoded using just four letters?
 - **Watson Crick Model** Describe the 3D structure of DNA.
 Include the following terms in your description: _nucleotide, sugar-phosphate-backbone, strand, base pairing, helix_
 - In spite of being close to 2m long in a human cell, DNA is too small to observe directly.
 How do we know what we know about the structure of nucleic acids?